filipmaric/IMO/README.md

 Step 3:

-A pdf file is generated using Isabelle command:
+- A pdf file is generated using Isabelle command:
 $ISABELLE_HOME/bin/isabelle build -D IMO_files

-and it is located at:
+- It is located at: IMO_files/output/document.pdf
-IMO_files/output/document.pdf